UNDERGRADUATE RESEARCH EXPERIENCE IN STATISTICS

 - Student researchers will enroll in STAT 391: Honors Individual Study for credit and a letter grade.
-Since this is a additional honors experience to the curriculum, the credit hours earned from the URES will not count towards major requirements for the degree.
-(For summer appointments, enrollment in STAT 391 is optional.)
+This is an honors experience additional to the Statistics curriculum and the credit hours earned from the URES will not count towards major requirements for the degree.

-- In agreement with the faculty mentor, students will prepare a final project report or presentation.
-Students are encouraged to submit projects for presentation at the yearly campus-wide Undergraduate Research Symposium in April.
+- To receive credit for this program, student researchers will prepare a final project presentation to showcase at the Spring URES Symposium on Wednesday, December 6.
+Additionally, students are encouraged to submit their projects for presentation at the yearly campus-wide Undergraduate Research Symposium in April.

-- Open to all Statistics and Computer Science + Statistics majors.
+- Open to all Statistics and Stat&CS majors.

 Any questions?
 Please contact Prof. Steve Culpepper (firstname.lastname@example.org).